This condition is a reaction to an untreated streptococcal throat infection.

 Although rheumatic fever occurs after a streptococcal throat infection (strep throat Sore Throat Sore throat is pain in the back of the throat.
-The pain can be severe and is usually worsened by swallowing.
-Many people with sore throat refuse to eat or drink.
-Sometimes pain is also felt... read more ), it is not an infection.
+A sore throat can be very painful and is usually worsened by swallowing.
+Many people with a sore throat refuse to eat or drink.
+Sometimes pain... read more ), it is not an infection.
 Rather, it is an inflammatory reaction to the streptococcal infection.
 The parts of the body most commonly affected by the inflammation include the

 Most people with rheumatic fever recover, but the heart is permanently damaged in a small percentage of people.

 Rheumatic fever can occur at any age but occurs most often between ages 5 years and 15 years.
 In the United States, rheumatic fever rarely develops before age 3 or after age 21 and is much less common than in developing countries, probably because antibiotics are widely used to treat streptococcal infections at an early stage.
 However, the incidence of rheumatic fever sometimes rises and falls in a particular area for unknown reasons.
 Overcrowded living conditions, undernutrition, and lower social and economic status seem to increase the risk of rheumatic fever.
 Heredity seems to play a part because the tendency to develop rheumatic fever appears to run in families.